- 1 Your 1 Day London Itinerary – Our Must-Sees

 Your 1 Day London Itinerary – Our Must-Sees

-Changing of the Guard at Buckingham Palace – see the world-famous ceremony, bearskins and all
+- Changing of the Guard at Buckingham Palace – see the world-famous ceremony, bearskins and

 You may think a day in London isn’t enough time to explore this magnificent city but the good news is if you plan it right, even if one day in London is all you have, you’ll have enough time to enjoy many of the best things to do in London, and create some amazing memories.